 Problem Possible Cause Corrective Action 7.
 No kV out, kV or AFC LED on, powder LED off, display reads 00 No trigger signal, possible cable damage Disconnect the gun cable from the control unit.
 Trigger the gun and check for continuity across plug pins 1 and 2.
 Replace the cable if no continuity is detected.
 Connections at circuit board connector J3 or GUN OUTPUT receptacle bad Check the connections at the J3 connector and the receptacle.
-Fuse F2 blown Check fuse F2 and replace it, if it is blown.
-U1 or U2 chip defective Replace the U1 chip.
-If this does not fix the problem, replace the U2 chip.
-If this still does not fix the problem, replace the circuit board.
+Fuse F2 blown If fuse F2 is blown, replace it.
+U1 or U2 chips defective Replace the U1 chip.
+If this does not correct the problem, replace the U2 chip.
+If this does not correct the problem, replace the circuit board.
 S5 defective Move S5 to the CONTINUOUS position.
 Turn on the control unit.
 If the air and kV are now available, replace the circuit board.
-8. No kV out, kV or AFC LED off, display off, powder LED on kV/AFC switch (S2) off Turn on the switch and set it to the desired level.
-U1, Q2, or U3 defective Replace the U1 chip.
+8. No kV out, kV or AFC LED off, display off, kV/AFC dial (S2) off Turn on the dial and set it to the desired level. powder LED on U1, Q2, or U3 defective Replace the U1 chip.
 If this does not fix the problem, replace the circuit board.
-9. Low kV output kV/AFC switch (S2) not adjusted properly Increase the AFC current setpoint or the kV output.
+9. Low kV output kV/AFC dial (S2) not adjusted properly Increase the AFC current setpoint or the kV output.
 Low input voltage.
-TP-1 less than 24 Vdc Make sure S4 and J4 are set correctly for the input voltage.
-U1 chip failed Check from TP-2 to ground for 21 Vdc with a voltmeter.
+TP-1 less than ± []24 Vdc Make sure S4 and J4 are set correctly for the input voltage.
+Regulator U1 failed Check from TP-2 to ground for 21 Vdc with a voltmeter.
 If this voltage is not present, replace the U1 chip.
 Gun resistor, cable, or multiplier failed Check the gun resistor and multiplier with a megohmmeter.
 Check the cable continuity.
-10 Display reads 0 μA output, gun spraying normally Gun cable feedback circuit open, or loose or dirty cable connection Check the connections at the J3 connector on the circuit board, the GUN OUTPUT receptacle, and at the gun multiplier.
+Solenoid coil open Replace the solenoid valve.
+10 .
+Display reads 0 μA output, gun spraying normally Gun cable feedback circuit open, or loose or dirty cable connection Check the connections at the J3 connector on the circuit board, the GUN OUTPUT receptacle, and at the gun multiplier.
 Check the cable continuity.
 Replace the cable if no continuity is detected.
 Feedback resistor open Replace the gun multiplier.
 Refer to gun manual for procedures. kV/μA switch (S3) failed Replace the circuit board.
-11. .
-Display reads 100% kV, but reads 0 μA output, loss of wrap/transfer efficiency Loose or dirty gun cable connections, or cable damaged Check connections at J3, receptacle, and gun.
-Check gun cable continuity and replace if necessary.
-Multiplier failure Replace the multiplier.
+11. Display reads 100% kV, but reads 0 μA output, loss of Loose or dirty gun cable connections, or cable damaged Check connections at J3, receptacle, and gun.
+Check gun cable continuity and replace if necessary. wrap/transfer efficiency Multiplier failure Replace multiplier.
 Continued

-Troubleshooting Charts (contd)
+Troubleshooting Chart (contd)